-Of the nine million people who become ill with TB every year, three million of them don’t get the care they need.
+Of the ten million people who become ill with TB every year, four million of them don’t get the care they need.

 Many of these people live in poor, isolated communities, outside the formal health service.
 With resources to tackle TB already stretched, finding and caring for them just hasn’t been the priority.
 It’s these people that TB Alert is trying to reach — to ensure that they can get diagnosed and treated as quickly and effectively as possible.